HBOT in Lincoln NE: Everything You Need to Know

 Hyperbaric oxygen therapy has a reputation for being intimidating — claustrophobic pods, hospital settings, high-pressure chambers reserved for wound care or decompression sickness.
 The experience at Lost in Float is none of those things.

-You sit in a comfortable reclining chair, watch TV if you'd like, breathe oxygen through a cannula, and let the mildly pressurized environment do its work.
+You sit in a comfortable reclining chair, watch TV if you'd like, breathe oxygen through a mask, and let the mildly pressurized environment do its work.
 Sixty minutes later, you're done.
 The setup is specifically designed around comfort — because a relaxed body is more receptive to the benefits of increased oxygenation than a tense one.

 Before we get into what it's like here, it's worth understanding what HBOT actually is, what the research says at wellness pressure levels, and what you can honestly expect.